 The key, however, is to be ready to go as soon as finals end.
 Fear not, for even though five weeks sounds intimidating, the end of school related obligations allows for more distraction-free preparation.
 For those who finished finals last week, don’t rest too long.
 Now is the time to catch up on any outstanding lessons and homework.
 For those who are still finishing up this week (first of all, good luck!), look to hit the ground running as soon as finals are over.

 For those students in an In Person PowerScore course, focus on catching up through the first eight lessons especially.
 Much of the core material can be found in these lessons, and they are the critical lessons to complete prior to your assault on practice tests.
 There is a lot of pressure at this point to take those practice tests, but laying a firm groundwork of the key concepts first is essential to improving your score.
 And, even though we are down to less than five weeks before June, some of our thoughts from eight weeks out are still applicable.

 Finally, it’s a good idea to keep some of the future test dates in mind, especially the potential academic impacts from their timing.
 As we’ve mentioned on this blog recently, there is very little downside these days to retaking the test to achieve a higher score.
-There are a lot of changes this year with both new test dates and adjustments to traditional dates.
-Below is a roundup of test dates for the 2018-2019 LSAT cycle to help you choose the ideal date around your school’s academic demands:

 So, once again, good luck this week on Finals (and for those who have already finished, good luck on those grades)!
 If you have any questions or comments, please feel free to post them below.